Dekorationsartikel gehören nicht zum Leistungsumfang.

 • How to identify special gifts and use them to your advantage

-Every person has something unique to offer the world, and every person has the capacity to create strong, loving bonds with their friends and family.
-Be Different will help readers and those they love find their path to success.
+Every person has something unique to offer the world, and every person has the capacity to create strong, loving bonds with friends and family.
+Be Different inspires us to embrace our eccentricities and find our own paths to success.

 Über den Autor